monsieurbiz/sylius-setup/README.md

 ## Install Sylius plugins

 After installing Sylius, you can install the plugins you need: `castor sylius:plugins:install`.
+Use the `--plugins` option to specify the plugins you want to install: `castor sylius:plugins:install --plugins=monsieurbiz/sylius-homepage-plugin --plugins=monsieurbiz/sylius-cms-page-plugin`.

 You can find the list of all plugins available using `castor sylius:plugins:list`.